 BioHouston hosts over 60 events each year to nurture the critical elements required for strong commercial development in Houston.
 The ultimate goal is to facilitate translational research and technology transfer, enhance capital formation, increase the availability of investment capital, and support technology development and commercialization

-The Texas Life Science Forum is the premiere venture conference in the state.
-The conference is the most comprehensive showcase of cutting edge research and innovative entrepreneurs in the state.
+The Texas Life Science Forum is the premiere life science venture conference in the state.
+The conference is the most comprehensive showcase of cutting edge research and innovative entrepreneurs in the region.
 With hundreds of national and local venture capitalists in attendance, this conference serves as a vehicle for increasing funding to our community and raise awareness for all that Texas biotech has to offer.

 The Annual Luncheon is attended by the Who’s Who of the Houston’s life science community and includes tributes to our honorees.
 The luncheon recognizes and celebrates the achievements of women who have made extraordinary contributions in the life sciences, energy, engineering, mathematics, technology and related fields.